-Master Vendor Agreement Privacy and Data Protection Requirements
+Master Supplier Services Agreement Privacy and Data Protection Requirements

-"Agreement" means the agreement under which you are performing the Services; examples of such agreements are the Microsoft Master Vendor Agreement, the General Purchase Order Terms & Conditions, or other services contracts.
+"Agreement" means the agreement under which you are performing the Services; examples of such agreements are the Microsoft Master Supplier Services Agreement, the General Purchase Order Terms & Conditions, or other services contracts.

 "Services" means the services that you are providing to Microsoft under the terms of the Agreement as described in the Agreement or its related documents (including Statement of Work or Schedule).